Asian Immigrant Women Advocates (AIWA)

 Not only do women learn English and technology skills in our classes, they learn about their rights as workers, immigrants, and women.

-Transforming Lives through Leadership Development
+Transforming Lives through Organizing and Advocacy

 Developing Youth Leadership